spryker/spryker-docs/docs/scos/dev/keeping-a-project-upgradable/upgradability-guidelines/dependency-provider-contains-addition-logic.md

 To resolve the error provided in the example, try the following in the provided order:
 1. Try to avoid using conditions in dependency providers.
-2. Use only the supported expressions in IF construct.
+2. Use only the supported expressions in `if` construct.